ckampfe/zeroclarkthirty.com/_posts/2014-03-27-Bellyapp-what-I-learned.md

 * * *

 The project -- [Battlestar Mathematica](http://mathchallenge.nodejitsu.com) -- is a super-simple math game I created for the good folks at [Belly](http://bellycard.com) in order to learn a bit about Node.js.
-The code is licensed AGPL can be found at my Github, [here](https://github.com/ckampfe/battlestar-mathematica).
+The code is licensed AGPL and can be found at my Github, [here](https://github.com/ckampfe/battlestar-mathematica).